BenOvermyer/antioch/README.md

 # Antioch, a Theme for WordPress

 This is a theme for WordPress.
-It's meant for the Geek Partnership Society.
+It's also a Docker WordPress theme development workflow template.

 ## Development